What is Duloxetine Used for?

 In June 2008, the FDA approved Duloxetine in rheumatology for the treatment of adult fibromyalgia, a chronic, systemic pain disorder that is difficult to treat, making it the first serotonin and NE reuptake inhibitor to be approved for this purpose in the United States today.
 According to the 2011 Chinese guidelines for diagnosis and treatment of fibromyalgia syndrome, duloxetine can significantly improve pain, tenderness, morning stiffness, fatigue, and quality of life in patients with fibromyalgia syndrome with or without psychiatric symptoms.

-Duloxetine is not only an antidepressant but also a safe, effective, and promising clinical drug with good safety and tolerability in treating stress urinary incontinence, fibromyalgia syndrome, diabetic peripheral neuropathy, chronic skeletal muscle pain, etc.
+Duloxetine is not only an antidepressant but also a safe, effective, and promising clinical drug with good safety and tolerability in treating stress urinary incontinence, fibromyalgia syndrome, diabetic peripheral neuropathy, and chronic skeletal muscle pain, etc.

 The information is provided by a Duloxetine supplier.